PyUtilib/pyutilib.virtualenv/tests/README.txt

 6. ../scripts/vpy_install --config test5.ini
    ../scripts/vpy_install --update

 .
-Verify that easy_install upgrades pyutilib.common
+Verify that easy_install upgrades nose
 .
 Verify that the other packages are updated with subversion .
 Verify that pyutilib.enum and tevaspot are installed with 'develop' .
 Verify that pyutilib.th is installed with 'install'